 Every city in the state has an elected mayor and an elected common council, except for Indianapolis.
 Indianapolis has a 29-member city-county council.
-In addition to mayor and elected council, the city of Carmel also has an elected clerk-treasurer and city judge.
+In addition to Mayor and elected Council, the city of Carmel also has an elected Clerk of the City and City Judge.
 Carmel’s city council has seven members, two at large and five that represent districts.

 Cities are authorized to establish any executive departments which they consider necessary to “efficiently perform the administrative functions that will fulfill the needs of their citizens” (IC 36-4-9-4).

 The City of Carmel includes the following departments:

 - Community Relations & Economic Development

 - Human Resources

 "The government of cities is divided between the mayor and the common city council.
 In Indiana, the mayor exercises the executive authority of the city (IC 36-4-4-3) and is primarily concerned with the overall day-to-day operation.
 The executive authority is often exercised through the board of works, city departments and the head of those departments.
 The common city council exercises the city legislative authority (IC 36-4-4-4), makes laws that govern the city and appropriates the cities monies.